 RYB: What are 3 simple pleasures that always bring you inspiration for your art work:

 RYB: When your not creating art, where can we find you?

 - Bathing in the sunshine and water, either somewhere totally comfortable, or somewhere totally new.
-I love stability and adventure and every step in between.
+I love both stability and adventure and every step in between.

 - Nestled at home creating potions with my husband.